Sharing is caring!

 The Sunken Lounge

-When the sun’s out, head up to the TWA Hotel’s rooftop pool.
+When the sun’s out, head up to the rooftop pool (and pool bar).
 Tip: Make a reservation if you can, because there are only a few lounge chairs and they fill up fast.
 Like, my-friend-went-up-at-8-am-and-everything-was-taken kind of fast.

 The pool itself is quite narrow – not exactly a place to get your laps in – but it’s a great spot for plane watching.
 The JFK runway is, after all, adjacent to the hotel.

-Plane watching, for those who are not absolute nerds about travel, is actually really fun.
+Plane watching, for those who are not absolute nerds about travel, is really fun, and on-brand for the hotel’s theme.
 Also, we had beer.

-We passed several hours by the rooftop pool drinking, swimming, tanning, and guessing which airline was taking off or landing next.
+We passed several hours on the observation deck by the rooftop pool drinking, swimming, tanning, and guessing which airline was taking off or landing next.

 TWA Hotel Pool